 I wanted graphic design more than I've wanted most things.
 That pull toward it was real — not "I think this could be a career" real, more like "this is the thing I'm actually supposed to be doing" real.
 But life wasn't set up for that yet.
 It was art or bills.
 Passion or eating.
 And I chose eating.

 So I got into sales.
-Turned out I was good at it — not just surviving-good, actually good — because sales is just telling a story until someone believes in it, and I've always known how to make people feel something.
+Turned out I was good at it — not just surviving-good, actually good.
 I took risks.
 Made moves.
 Won some, lost some.
-Never stopped.
+Kept going.

 The Hole